-In the 115th Congress, NAFCU members have testified before various Congressional committees on behalf of the association to educate lawmakers on the pressing need to provide regulatory relief to the nation's credit unions.
+In the 115th Congress, NAFCU members testified before various Congressional committees on behalf of the association to educate lawmakers on the pressing need to provide regulatory relief to the nation's credit unions.

 On June 8, 2017, Steve Grooms, President/CEO at 1st Liberty Federal Credit Union,before the Senate Banking Committee at a hearing entitled “Fostering Economic Growth: The Role of Financial Institutions in Local Communities.”
 Grooms outlined how Dodd-Frank regulations have harmed his credit union and the industry as a whole and called on Congress to clarify the CFPB's ability to exempt credit unions from certain rules.

 On March 21, 2017, Keith Stone, President/CEO at The Finest Federal Credit Union,before the House Financial Services Subcommittee on Financial Institutions and Consumer Credit calling for a reduction of regulatory obstacles that burden credit unions both during the initial chartering stage as well as when new product lines are introduced.

 Regulatory relief for community-based financial institutions was also hot topic in the 114th Congress.
-NAFCU testified before theand on regulatory relief priorities for credit unions, including the impact of NCUA's second risk-based capital proposal, field of membership changes, and many other issues.
+NAFCU testified before theand on regulatory relief priorities for credit unions, including the impact of the NCUA's second risk-based capital proposal, field of membership changes, and many other issues.
 View more congressional testimony from NAFCU member credit unions on regulatory relief .